-When homeowners begin the research process of finding a roofing contractor to replace their roof, they come across several terms that may be new to them.
+When homeowners and business owners begin the research process of finding a roofing contractor to replace their roof, they come across several terms that may be new to them.
 This requires even more research to look up the roofing terms they may not know.

 At USA Roofing & Gutters, we not only value our customers, but our customer’s time as well.
-This is why we created this page to educate all homeowners on the common roofing terms and definitions.
+This is why we created this page to educate all property owners on the common roofing terms and definitions.

 Wooden boards that all other roofing components are nailed into.
 There are two main types of roof decking: Sheet decking and plank decking.
 It is important to know roof decking is not meant to be wet.
 If it becomes wet, the decking will rot and will need to be replaced.

 Thin piece of metal material installed to redirect water away from walls, chimneys, and roof valleys of the roof.
 Apron, counter, and step flashing are the three different types of roof flashing.
-More so, roof flashing can be made from aluminum, cooper, or steel.
+Roof flashing can be made from aluminum, cooper, or steel.